 Research shows facial geometry generally factors into the way we perceive beauty.
-While the way we perceive beauty has a cultural component, it is broadly true that certain shapes appeal to the eye in different ways.
+While a cultural component matters, it is broadly true that certain shapes appeal to the eye.
 By extension, how we accentuate our faces, such as with glasses, also depends on our facial geometry.

 Once you identify your face shape, you can more easily choose glasses that look best on your face.

 How to Determine Face Shape

 Fashion experts recommend finding your face shape by looking in the mirror and pulling your hair back.
 Performing this check with wet hair can make it easier, as the water helps pull your hair down, so you can focus solely on your face.

 Notably, many people have faces that do not fall perfectly into a particular face shape category.
 For example, a round face might have wide cheekbones and a rounded jaw.
 However, an oval face has many of those same traits.
 Even the “perfect” example of a round face is not literally a circle.

 The face shape groupings exist as a helpful shorthand, guiding fashion choices to those that fit an individual’s body.
 If you believe your jaw puts your face somewhere between a heart shape and an oval shape, experiment with suggestions for both shapes and see which suits you best.